pythonpete32/aracred-cli/readme.md

 npm link
 ```

-navigate back to the SourceCred folder and type `aracred` into the terminal
+Navigate back to the SourceCred folder and type `aracred` into the terminal.
+This will create `toMint.csv` and `addresses.csv` files.
+Edit `addresses.csv` to add user's addresses and use `aracred addresses` to obtain a new `addresses.json` file that can be uploaded as local labels in Aragon Client.